How to Start a Map Art Business in 2026

 Week 3: Check Etsy stats.
 Adjust listings.
 Follow up with agents and shops who haven't responded.

 Week 4: Decide.
-If something is working — first sale, first agent interest, first shop reorder request — upgrade to Pro Plus and scale.
-If nothing is working yet, run another month at $10 with a sharper hypothesis.
-If after 60 days nothing is clicking, this might not be the right business for you, and you've lost $20 finding that out.
+If something is working — first sale, first agent interest, first shop reorder request — lean in and scale.
+If nothing is working yet, run another month with a sharper hypothesis.
+If after 60 days nothing is clicking, this might not be the right business for you — and since the tool is free, all you've invested is your time and a few sample prints.

 Month 2 onward: Scale what works.
 Drop what doesn't.
 Add channels as you have bandwidth.